-- 4.5 The average total radon released during the monitoring period was estimated to be 5.4 x 108 Bq/month, which is below the A/L Levels. - 4.6 The discharged α and β activities were also below the A/L Levels. - 4.7 The total airborne effluent discharge was below the A/L Levels.
+- 4.5 The average total radon released during the monitoring period was estimated to be 3.3 x 108 Bq/month, which is below the A/L Levels. - 4.6 It was noted that the jumbo filters removed on May 15, 2008 (left and right filters); May 27, 2008 (left and right filters); June 16, 2008 (left filter) and July 14, 2008 (left and right filters) exhibited slightly higher activities in the order of 1 or 2 Bq over the background.
+These activities were very small.
+After investigation, it was concluded that the filter paper might have been contaminated during the transfer from Siu A Chau to the laboratory.
+Procedures have been implemented to prevent the contamination and no more unusual activities were recorded after that. - 4.7 The discharged α and β activities were also below the A/L Levels. - 4.8 The total airborne effluent discharge was below the A/L Levels.